jwbuurlage/pybind11_plus_hana/README.md

 py::class_<Pet>(m, "Pet").def(py::init<const std::string &>())
 ```

-I ran into two related problems for two different projects, and in both cases these problems lead to lengthy binding definitions with a lot of repeated code.
+While writing these bindings, I ran into two problems for two different projects, and in both cases they lead to lengthy binding definitions with a lot of repeated code.

 ## Problem 1: *Many aggregate data types*<a id="sec-1-1"></a>